AlephaLIm/maimai_php/README.md

 # maimai_php
-php port of the flask implementation via laravel and blade.
+php implementation of a maimai scoreviewer website via laravel and blade.